Custom Fixture Designer Demonstration Guide

 5 cells separation (12.5 mm) in the Y direction.

 Step 7 - Setup Wiring

 Next you need to connect your connectors to your chosen AT test nodes.

-Finally enter your deign name and click finish.
+Finally enter your design name and click finish.

 Step 8 - Finished design and costing

-A summary of your design. a unique design ID and and costings will now be shown for your design.
+A summary of your design, a unique design ID, and costings will now be shown on this page.

 Step 9 - Build and print custom fixture